matn7/CS-Notes/src/main/java/deployment/LINUX.md

 **Accounts have**

 - Username (or login ID).
-- UID (user ID) - This is unique number.
+- UID (user ID): This is unique number.
 - Default group.
 - Comments.
 - Shell.